 The PE ratio is the most commonly used valuation metric of listed companies

-Three types of PE ratio mainly include static PE ratio, trailing PE (TTM PE) ratio, and forward PE ratio.
+• Three types of PE ratios mainly include PE LFY (last fiscal year) ratio, trailing PE (TTM PE) ratio, and forward PE ratio.

 Understanding the PE ratio

 To determine whether a listed company is overvalued or undervalued, we need to know its relative value instead of its stock price.
 The most common measure of relative value is the price-to-earnings (PE) ratio.

 The PE ratio is calculated by dividing the stock price by the earnings per share (EPS) or dividing the total market value by the net income.
 The PE ratio indicates how much per unit of net income contributes to the market cap.